magento/magento2-functional-testing-framework/docs/interactive-pause.md

 Here is a typical work flow for this use case:

 - Set `ENABLE_PAUSE` to `true` under `.env`
-- Add `<pause>` action in a test where you want to stop for investigation
+- Add <pause> action in a test where you want to pause execution for debugging
 - Run test
 - Execution should pause at <pause> action and invoke interactive console
 - Try out commands in interactive console